ZeusLGR/news-api-be-project/README.md

 To build an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-This database is PSQL, and we will interact with it using [node-postgres](https://node-postgres.com/).
+The database is PSQL, and we will interact with it using [node-postgres](https://node-postgres.com/).

 Versions Node.js "v19.0.0" and Postgres "^8.7.3" are needed to run this repo.